openedx/docs.openedx.org/source/developers/how-tos/get-ready-for-python-dev.rst

 ..
 How-tos should have a short introduction sentence that captures the user's goal and introduces the steps.

-This how-to will help prepare your local system to start developing on a Python-based service that is part of the Open edX Platform.
+This how-to will help prepare your local system to start developing on a Python-based repository that is part of the Open edX Platform.

 Assumptions
 ***********